 The SCARF model identifies five key social factors as having the potential to make individuals feel emotionally threatened in work: status, certainty, autonomy, relatedness and fairness.
 When this happens and individuals feel threatened, they become less cohesive, collaborative, effective and happy.
-It follows that changing your team or organization’s culture to address risks associated with these factors will help make it a better, more productive place to work.
+It follows that changing your team or organization’s culture to address risks associated with these factors will help reduce social threats in your team.
+This will, in turn, make it a better, more productive place to work.

 Leaders and managers are hugely influential in shaping their teams’ cultures.
 Their actions and in-actions define acceptable ways of working and behaviors in their teams, and they have an obligation and a strong interest in creating good cultures.
 Some things they can consider in relation to the SCARF model follow: